Education (EDU)

 Provide an opportunity to analyze and infuse computer science and computational thinking education settings after participating in an approved computer science professional learning experience (such as a conference or workshop).
 Participants will also examine issues of equity and inclusion in their instructional design and classroom practice.

-EDU 5755 - MN Codes Leadership Cohort - 3 cr.
+EDU 5755 - MN Codes Educator Cohort - 3 cr.

 EDU 5777 - Independent Study - 0-9 cr.